yarreech/100-days-of-code/log.md

 **Thoughts:** I really want to make sure I finish these last two projects this week so I can go on to the JavaScript lessons I am excited for!
 **Link to work:** https://codepen.io/yarreech/full/oNxXxZE

+### Day 14: August 10, 2020, Monday

+**Today's Progress**: Finished the landing page and i am now working on the technical page project.

+**Thoughts:** I am trying my best to become a better problem solver critical thinker, very much needed when i come across bugs in my code.
+**Link to work:** https://www.freecodecamp.org/yarreech and https://codepen.io/yarreech/full/GRZpoXv

+### Day 15: August 11, 2020, Tuesday

+**Today's Progress**: Still working on the technical page.

+**Thoughts:** This is not my favorite project by far, I find it tedious and not as exciting as the other projects especially the personal portfolio which i really want to get to.
+**Link to work:** https://www.freecodecamp.org/yarreech and https://codepen.io/yarreech/full/GRZpoXv

+### Day 16 and 17: August 12 and 13 Wednesday and Thursday

+**Today's Progress**: Finished the last two projects, the technical page and the porfolio!
+So excited to be done.

+**Thoughts:** I am so excited to start JavaScript on Friday!
+I have been wanting to get to JavaScript since I started 100 days of Code.
+I am also happy to have finished my first certificate.
+I am not going to quit 100 days of code no matter.
+**Link to work:** https://www.freecodecamp.org/yarreech and https://codepen.io/yarreech/full/GRZpoXv and https://codepen.io/yarreech/full/ExKVpGe